-PM Modi holds talks with South Korean President
+Modi holds talk with South Korean President, ink pacts to boost bilateral ties

-The leaders are likely to talk about the proposed memorial park in Ayodhya on Korean Queen Heo Hwang-ok.
+"For the last 45 years, India-Korea developed bilateral relations in various fields & in 2015 on the occasion of PM Modi's visit to South Korea escalated it to special strategic partnership," South Korean President Moon Jae-in said.

-India is keen to get South Korean minesweepers considered to be armed with cutting-edge technology.
-This is also expected to figure in the conversations, since Delhi is keen to get international players into the Make-in-India programme in defence manufacturing, according to the reports.
+"I will eagerly wait for PM Modi's visit to Korea in 2020 until then I hope we can continue our close communication in various multilateral summits," he added.

-Moon Jae-in was accorded a ceremonial reception at the Rashtrapati Bhawan here on Tuesday.
+Earlier in the day, Moon Jae-in was accorded a ceremonial reception at the Rashtrapati Bhawan here on Tuesday.
 President Moon, who was accompanied by his wife Kim Jung-sook, inspected a guard of honour.

 Thereafter, the South Korean President met his Indian counterpart Ram Nath Kovind and his wife Savita Kovind, Prime Minister Narendra Modi and other high-ranking officials.